Physicslibrary/Threejs-VR-Sensors/README.md

 <img src="images/1-PyMLX90614.png" width="600">

 Try "from smbus2 import SMBus" and few other commands in python to check things.
-Exit python with "quit()".
+The temperature is reading is in Celsius.
+For example, hand is 22.63degC and head is 31.49 degC.

 ## 2. Lidar-Lite v2